wolfpld/tracy/README.md

 You also need to periodically collect the GPU events using the `TracyVkCollect( cmdbuf )` macro.
 The provided command buffer must be in the recording state and outside of a render pass instance.

+#### Collecting call stacks

+Tracy can capture true calls stacks on selected platforms (Windows, Linux, Android).
+It can be performed by using macros with the `S` postfix, which require an additional parameter, specifying the depth of call stack to be captured.
+The greater the depth, the longer it will take to do capture.
+Currently you can use the following macros: `ZoneScopedS`, `ZoneScopedNS`, `ZoneScopedCS`, `ZoneScopedNCS`, `TracyAllocS`, `TracyFreeS`, `TracyGpuZoneS`, `TracyGpuZoneCS`, `TracyVkZoneS`, `TracyVkZoneCS`.

 ## Good practices

 - Remember to set thread names for proper identification of threads.
 You may use the functions exposed in the `tracy/common/TracySystem.hpp` header to do so.